boudhayan-dev/spring-xsuaa-cloud-foundry/README.md

 There are 2 sets of APIs provided by the application - Manager and Employee.
 Role based access is provided based on these 2 groups.

+I have written a blog explaining the steps - https://blogs.sap.com/2019/10/15/add-oauth2-authorization-to-spring-boot-application-using-xsuaa-service-in-sap-cp-cloud-foundry/

 ### Local

 * Set up mongo db in local